-From this starting point, the Bridle Path stretches both north towards Kennebunk and south towards the ocean.
-If you choose the southerly portion, the distance you’ll cover will be quite short.
-If you choose to go north, you can walk more than 2 miles before you will have to turn back around and retrace towards your vehicle.
+From this starting point, the Bridle Path stretches north towards Kennebunk and south towards the ocean.
+If you choose the southerly portion, the distance you’ll cover will be pretty short.
+If you choose to go north, you can walk more than 2 miles before you have to turn back around and retrace towards your vehicle.

 Continue straight through the light with Sea Road.
-Follow on another 0.6 miles and you will see a small pull off on the right-hand side of the road.
-If you cross the river you’ve gone too far!
-Park off the roadside, in the direction of traffic.
+Follow on another 0.6 miles, and you will see a small pull-off on the right-hand side of the road.
+If you cross the river, you’ve gone too far!
+Park off the roadside in the direction of traffic.
 The path goes in both directions from this point.

 Cape Porpoise Harbor Islands

 We recommend you wear shoes that will not come off in the mud.
 These islands are all part of the Kennebunkport Conservation Trust.
 Please visit their website for guidelines regarding island use – especially if you decide you’d like to make a night of it and set up camp.
 Don’t forget to check the tide!

-Getting to Cape Porpoise Harbor – 3.0 miles from Dock Square – there are many different routes that will take you to Cape Porpoise.
+Getting to Cape Porpoise Harbor – 3.0 miles from Dock Square – many different routes will take you to Cape Porpoise.
 For the most direct route from Dock Square, head up Spring Street to the light and make a right onto Route 9.
 Go one block and make a left, staying on Route 9 / School Street.

 East Point Sanctuary – Biddeford

 If the tide is out, explore the plentiful tide pools, keeping in mind that any black rock you put your foot on will be slippery!
 This is a phenomenal location to watch the moon or sunrise.
 If you have binoculars, bring them!
 Please be mindful of the severely eroded embankments and choose options that will not contribute to this issue.

 At the stop with Route 208, continue straight on Mile Stretch Road.
-Follow as the road turns into Lester B Orcutt Blvd which leads to the ocean.
-Park along the right-hand side of the road, facing the ocean and facing with traffic.
+Follow as the road turns into Lester B Orcutt Blvd, which leads to the ocean.
+Park along the right-hand side of the road, facing the ocean and facing traffic.
 The trailhead is across the street and is marked with a fence and a Maine Audubon sign.